 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

 Compared to most occupations, those who work as an Industrial Truck Operator are usually higher in their Realistic and Conventional interests.

 Industrial Truck Operators typically have very strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 Also, Industrial Truck Operators typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Industrial Truck Operator tend to value Support, Relationships, and Independence.
+Compared to most people, those working as an Industrial Truck Operator tend to value Relationships, Support, and Independence.

-Second, Industrial Truck Operators moderately value Relationships.
+Most importantly, Industrial Truck Operators moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.